A Statewide Tour of Florida’s Mural Art

 Historic Deland.
 Henry A. DeLand, the namesake of this central Florida town, exemplifies the state’s boom-and-bust history.
 He left his baking soda empire in New York to start anew and strike it rich again in Florida.
 He founded the city that now bears his name and then eventually lost a fortune on citrus.
 Today, there are 13 murals in Deland and many of them feel like Henry himself could have done the art direction.
 The Main Street DeLand Association has docent-led walking tours.

 Large Art In Jacksonville.
 The walls are talking in Florida’s largest city with murals that illustrate a wide range of subjects painted by local and international artists.
 The roughly 20 murals are concentrated in the downtown core with the St. Johns River curving to the south.
 While many of the murals in many Florida cities focus on history, the Jacksonville murals offer more variety.
 A giant pile of schoolbooks nestled in a student’s arms.
 A sleek robot in flight.
 Boy and girl in monotone repose on industrial silos, amid many other scenes both realistic and graphic.
-A map to plan your tour is available.

 City of Murals, Palatka.
 More than 30 murals in Palatka celebrate the history of Putnam County.
 Nestled between Gainesville and the Atlantic Ocean, Palatka is bordered on the east by the St. Johns River and many of the murals grace the avenue named after the river.
 One of the most interesting is Harlem Nights, a celebration of a jazz band began that got its start in Palatka.
 The Conlee-Snyder Mural Committee offers a downloadable tour map.